-The most popular attractions at Wrightsville Beach and Figure Eight Island, NC, by far are its white sand and sparkling water.
-Beachcombing, sunbathing, surfing, kayaking, paddleboarding, boating and swimming are perfect ways to spend your days on this relaxing getaway.
+Wrightsville Beach's most popular attractions are the sandy coastlines and sparkling waves.
+Beachcombing, sunbathing, surfing, kayaking, paddleboarding, boating and swimming are perfect ways to spend your days on a relaxing getaway.

 There are, of course, some things that you absolutely must see and do while in the area.
-Take a stroll down memory lane and learn about the island's fascinating past at the Wrightsville Beach Museum, located in Myers Cottage on West Salisbury Street, one of the oldest cottages on the beach.
-It's interesting stuff, the story of this community, which has been a resort area for more than a century.
-While you're visiting the museum, leave your car in the parking lot and get moving on The Loop, the much-loved 2.45-mile circuit sidewalk that runs along the perimeter of Wrightsville Beach Park, up Causeway Drive, down Lumina Ave. and Salisbury Street.
+Take a stroll down memory lane and learn about the island's fascinating past at the Wrightsville Beach Museum, located in Myers Cottage on West Salisbury Street, this is one of the oldest remaining cottages on the beach.
+It is interesting stuff, the story of this community, which has been a resort area for more than a century.
+While you're visiting the museum, leave your car in the parking lot and get moving on The Loop, the much-loved 2.45-mile circuit sidewalk that runs along the perimeter of Wrightsville Beach Park, up Causeway Drive, down Lumina Ave. and along Salisbury Street.
 It's a great way to see the area and be good to your body.
-The Wrightsville Beach Park is a great stop too, with tennis courts, a basketball court, soccer field, and a playgound for the little ones.
+The Wrightsville Beach Park is a great stop too, with a few tennis courts, a couple basketball courts, a soccer field, a baseball diamond, a covered picnic area, and a playground for the little ones.

 Be sure to take a walk out on Johnnie Mercer's Pier and cast a line if you're inclined.
-This amazing pier is built to survive huricane force winds and the view of the ocean is extraordinary.
-If you're not up for fishing, be sure to watch the locals and see what they're catching.
+This amazing pier is built to survive hurricane force winds and the view of the ocean is extraordinary.
+If you're not up for fishing, be sure to speak with the locals about today's bite.

 Just off Wrightsville Beach is Masonboro Island, a secluded haven for fishing, sunbathing, camping, and exploring nature.
 You can get there by boat, kayak, or on a guided tour with an area company like Wrightsville Scenic Tours and Taxi.